ibericode/mailchimp-for-wordpress/readme.txt

 * Added: filter to add more variables to Checkbox Sign-Ups.
 * Improved: more fields unlocked in "add field" tool when editing forms.
 * Improved: smarter auto-detection of name fields when integrating with third-party forms like Contact Form 7
-* Changed: links point to new [MailChimp for WordPress](https://dannyvankooten.com/mailchimp-for-wordpress/) page now.

 = 1.3.1 - October 20, 2013 =
 * Fixed: bug when calling MailChimp API for PHP 5.2